louismarcel90/louismarcel90/README.md

 ## 🧠 How I Think as an Engineer

-- Architecture is a **product decision**
-System boundaries and APIs shape scale, velocity, and long-term cost
+- Architecture is a product decision: system boundaries and APIs directly shape scale, velocity, and long-term cost
-- Security, governance, and observability are **first-class features** Ownership and auditability are designed in, not added later
+- Security, governance, and observability are designed-in primitives, optimized for long-term leverage and compounding impact
-- I optimize for **long-term leverage**
-Code changes.
-Architectural decisions compound

 ---